 Basic binch federal MPs and senators

-Our MPs also only about $20,00 less each than US senators, which seems wild given how teeny Aus is.
+Our MPs also only earn about $20,000 less each than US senators, which seems wild given how teeny and seemingly insignificant Australia is.

 On top of their salaries MPs also receive *very generous* allowances for their electorate offices, motor vehicles and more than $10,000 for international travel.